Rail Wheel Plant, Bela: Construction

 The Rail Wheel Plant's construction, which started in July 2008, was a step to revive industrialization in North Bihar.
 Indian Railways made history by awarding this project as an Engineering Procurement & Construction (EPC) contract to Larsen & Toubro Limited (L&T).
 It was the first time in the history of Indian Railways that a highly sophisticated factory was set up without any foreign collaboration.
 It was possible because of the in-house capability of railway engineers and expertise of L&T. The construction division of L&T (ECC) was involved in civil & electrical works, whereas the Railway Business Unit (an initiative of L&T in rolling stock projects) set up methods and procedures along with interfacing of equipment.
 Working in close coordination with contractors and sub-contractors, Indian Railways achieved completion of the project within the stipulated time-frame of 40 months (24 months of the original time schedule and additional extensions).

 It was a challenge for Indian Railways to start civil works in a difficult site which is surrounded by rivers on all sides.
 To add to complications, the elevation of the plant was lower than the river bed.
 Because the soil was loose, stone columns were constructed to increase the load-bearing capacity of the soil.
-Additionally, Bihara is a remote area so L&T deployed 24-hour security because there was the constant fear of unlawful activities by locals and Maoist insurgents.
+Additionally, Bihar is a remote area so L&T deployed 24-hour security because there was the constant fear of unlawful activities by locals and Maoist insurgents.

 One siding Railway line from the plant site to Nayagaon railway station is under construction.
 The plant dispatched its first consignment of about 250 broad gauge passenger coach wheels in October 2016.
 Nearly 3000 workers were employed during peak construction period including 300 highly skilled engineers of various specialties.